Nitesh000/react-native-starting-out/README.md

 #### Ok!
 Ok!
 Whatever, Can you teach me?

 - Maybe yeah, whenever you have time.
 I don't think i can teach you properly.
 But can give you some pointers.

+#### Your's backend's and frontend's apis are completely different.
+How does that work?

+- Actually i kind of irrited because the axios didn't work like how i intend to, But i found a way for it to work
+- The way actually on the [stack overflow](https://stackoverflow.com/a/66195241). you can also check that out in detail.